Real estate salesperson licensee candidates in California are required to take a minimum of 135 hours of license training:

-- Characteristics of Real Property
+- The Characteristics of Real Property

 - Estates in Real Property and Forms of Ownership

-- Contract Law
+- Real Estate Agency Law

-- Real Estate Contracts of Employment
+- Real Estate Finance

-- Real Estate Security Instruments and Finance Documentation
+- Real Estate Appraisal

 - Escrow and Closing

-- Landlord and Tenant Law
+- Property Management and Landlord Tenant Law

-- Real Estate License Law
+- California Real Estate License Law

-Completion and Assignment Timelines
+Completion and assignment timelines

 Withdrawal and Refund Information

-(1) You may cancel enrollment by giving e-mail notice to mail@OnlineEd.com within five business days after the date of enrollment.
-If cancellation occurs during that five day period, all monies paid to OnlineEd by the student shall be refunded.
+- You may cancel enrollment by giving e-mail notice to mail@OnlineEd.com within 48 hours after the date of enrollment.
+If cancellation occurs during that period, all money paid to OnlineEd by the student shall be refunded.

-(2) If cancellation occurs after five business days, the following schedules of maximum charges may be assessed by OnlineEd:
+- If cancellation occurs after 48 hours, the following schedules of maximum charges may be assessed by OnlineEd:

-(a) If termination occurs in the period between the delivery of lesson materials and receipt by the school of the first completed lesson materials, OnlineEd may charge an amount equal to 15 percent of the total tuition cost, or $50, whichever is less.
+- If termination occurs in the period between the delivery of lesson materials and receipt by the school of the first completed lesson materials, OnlineEd may charge an amount equal to 15 percent of the total tuition cost, or $50, whichever is less.
 This sum shall represent OnlineEd's stated course enrollment fee.

-(b) If termination occurs after receipt by OnlineEd of the first completed chapter review exercise and up to 50 percent of the completed lesson assignments, the student shall be entitled to a pro rata refund of the total tuition cost of the distance learning portion of the program.
+- If termination occurs after receipt by OnlineEd of the first completed chapter review exercise and up to 50 percent of the completed lesson assignments, the student shall be entitled to a pro rata refund of the total tuition cost of the distance learning portion of the program.
 This refund calculation shall be based upon dividing the total number of chapters the student has completed by the total number of course chapters not completed by the student.
 OnlineEd may also retain the established enrollment fee.

-(c) If termination occurs after receipt by OnlineEd of 50 percent or more of the completed lesson assignments OnlineEd may retain 100 percent of the total tuition costs plus the established registration fee.
+- If termination occurs after receipt by OnlineEd of 50 percent or more of the completed lesson assignments OnlineEd may retain 100 percent of the total tuition costs plus the established registration fee.

-(3) No refund will be given after forty-five days from initial course registration for any reason.
+- No refund will be given after 30 days from initial course registration for any reason.